 By joining Student Government, officers and senators are expected to:

-- Attend all Senate meetings on Tuesdays at 5:15 p.m.
+- Attend all senate meetings (Tuesdays at 5:15 p.m.)

 - Represent and be in contact with constituents.

 - Be present for all senate-sponsored events, including, but not limited to, Student Government booths, campus-wide community service projects, mandatory events and retreats.

 - Perform all duties outlined in the UT Dallas Student Government Bylaws.

 Senators are required to be a member of a senate standing committee and attend all regular committee meetings in addition to all regular senate meetings.